Koll\'ar's package for polystable locally abelian parabolic Higgs bundles: Introduction

 In particular, the $C^\infty$ complex bundle associated with $H|_{X\backslash D}$ has two complex structures.
 One is the complex structure $\dbar$ of the Higgs bundle $H|_{X\backslash D}$, and the other is the complex structure $\nabla^{0,1}$ (the $(0,1)$-part of $\nabla$) of the flat bundle $V|_{X\backslash D}$.

 The main result of the present article is the following. \begin{thm} Let $K$ be a locally free subsheaf of $H|_{X\backslash D}$ satisfying the following conditions: \begin{itemize} \item \emph{Holomorphicity:} $\nabla^{0,1}(K) = 0$, meaning that $K$ is holomorphic with respect to both the complex structures $\dbar$ and $\nabla^{0,1}$. \item \emph{Weak transversality}\footnote{This condition is referred to as weak transversality due to Griffiths's transversality when $H$ arises from a variation of Hodge structure with $\{F^p\}_{p\in\bZ}$ as the Hodge filtration and $K = F^p$ for some $p$.}: $(\nabla - \theta)(K) \subset K \otimes \sA^{1,0}_{X\backslash D}$. \end{itemize} Let $L$ be a line bundle on $X$ such that $L\simeq_{\mathbb{R}}B+N$, where $B$ is a semi-positive $\mathbb{R}$-divisor (see Definition \ref{defn_semipositive_divisor}) and $N$ is an $\mathbb{R}$-divisor on $X$ supported on $D$.
 Let $F$ be a Nakano semi-positive vector bundle on $X$.
-Then, the sheaf $\omega_X\otimes (P{_{D-N,(2)}}(H)\cap j_\ast K)\otimes F\otimes L$ satisfies Koll\'ar's package with respect to any proper surjective holomorphic morphism $X\to Y$ to a complex space $Y$, where $j:X\backslash D\to X$ is the immersion. \end{thm} It is interesting to consider a (non-abelian) Hodge theoretic or an algebraic proof for Theorem \ref{thm_main}.
-The following examples demonstrate how Theorem \ref{thm_main} can be used to derive known results on Koll\'ar's packages with coefficients in a Hodge module or a multiplier ideal sheaf (or a combination of both).
+Then, the sheaf $\omega_X\otimes (P{_{D-N,(2)}}(H)\cap j_\ast K)\otimes F\otimes L$ satisfies Koll\'ar's package with respect to any proper surjective holomorphic morphism $X\to Y$ to a complex space $Y$, where $j:X\backslash D\to X$ is the immersion. \end{thm} The following examples demonstrate how Theorem \ref{thm_main} can be used to derive known results on Koll\'ar's packages with coefficients in a Hodge module or a multiplier ideal sheaf (or a combination of both).